redFrik/udk16-Immersive_Technologies/udk161117/README.md

 ![meters](01meters.png?raw=true "meters")

+study the pattern.

-but as we normally only have stereo sound output (2 channels - left and right) from our laptops, we can only hear the first two clicks. so mix all the clicking sounds down to stereo (panning the 10 sounds left to right) we can wrap the `Impulse` in a `Splay` like this...
+as we normally only have stereo sound output (2 channels - left and right) from our laptops, we can only hear the first two clicks. in supercollider we can mix all the clicking sounds down to stereo (here panning the 10 sounds left to right) by wrapping the `Impulse` in a `Splay` like this...

 ```
 a= {Splay.ar(Impulse.ar([1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9]))}.play;